 - Changes in the appearance of the stoma or the skin around it

 Always have a clean pouch on hand.
+You should always carry an extra one with you when you leave your house.
 Using a clean pouch will help prevent infections in your urinary system.

 You can decide whether it is easier to sit, stand, or lie down when you change your pouch.
 Choose a position that allows you to see your stoma well.